 This is where things get a little trickier for truly inertia-bound individuals.
 Contributing to a 401K is not only easy (especially if it’s automatic), it generally requires a minimum of decisions from you.

-However, relying entirely on a 401K program, or simply taking the default investments offered through that program, is not necessarily the best way to build wealth.
+However, relying entirely on a 401K program, or simply taking the default investments offered through the program, is not necessarily the best way to build wealth.

 It’s prudent for young workers to take advantage of their employer’s 401K as well as open up a Roth IRA and max out the contributions.